18F/s70-disa-eapp/README.md

 * Pricing submissions should be sent directly to Daniel Miller [daniel.r.miller@gsa.gov](mailto:daniel.r.miller@gsa.gov) and Kehinde Adesina <kehinde.adesina@gsa.gov>.
 Additional details can be found in [Section 10.5: Submission of the written price quote](https://github.com/18F/s70-disa-eapp/blob/master/eApp_RFQ.md#105-submission-of-the-written-price-quote).

 #### Deadlines
-* Please submit any questions as GitHub [issues](https://github.com/18F/s70-disa-eapp/issues) on this repository by August 20, 2018 at 1:00PM EST. A [template](https://github.com/18F/s70-disa-eapp/blob/master/ISSUE_TEMPLATE.md) is provided and will automatically appear when creating an issue.
+* Please submit any questions as GitHub [issues](https://github.com/18F/s70-disa-eapp/issues) on this repository by August 20, 2018 at 1:00PM EST. Click the green button "New Issue" on the [issues](https://github.com/18F/s70-disa-eapp/issues) page and edit the text in the fields provided using the prompts given to submit your question.

 * **Offers are due by August 27, 2018 at 1pm EST.**
 <br>